d95-exe/C_CPP_Programs/README.md

-A set of basic programs developed by me during the course of my Bachelor's in Computer Science
+A set of basic C++ programs developed by me during the course of my Bachelor's in Computer Science